 How can adaptogens help with sleep?

 As Homer says in The Odyssey, “There is a time for many words, and there is also a time for sleep.”
-Hopefully, these words of ours will help you achieve high quality sleep so you can wake up feeling rested and energized!
+Hopefully, these words of ours will help you achieve high quality sleep so you can wake up feeling rested and energised.
 In this article, we’re going to be talking about adaptogens.

 At its most basic level, an adaptogen is a compound which can intervene in the stress reaction and alter it.